-- C. Sworn Law Enforcement Officers: Reasonable Suspicion Testing - 1.
-In accordance with this written directive, individual law enforcement officers will be ordered to submit to a drug test when there is a reasonable suspicion to believe that the officer is illegally using drugs or is under the influence of a controlled dangerous substance or cannabis during work/training hours. - 2.
-Before an officer may be ordered to submit to a drug test based on reasonable suspicion, the Milltown Police Department shall prepare a confidential written report, which documents the basis for the reasonable suspicion.
-The report shall be reviewed by the County Prosecutor or the Chief of Police of the police department before a reasonable suspicion test may be ordered.
+C. Sworn Law Enforcement Officers: Reasonable Suspicion Testing

+- In accordance with this written directive, individual law enforcement officers will be ordered to submit to a drug test when there is a reasonable suspicion to believe that the officer is illegally using drugs or is under the influence of a controlled dangerous substance or cannabis during work/training hours. - 2.
+Before an officer may be ordered to submit to a drug test based on reasonable suspicion, the New Brunswick Police Department shall prepare a confidential written report, which documents the basis for the reasonable suspicion.
+The report shall be reviewed by the County Prosecutor or the Chief of Police or designee of the police department before a reasonable suspicion test may be ordered.
 Under emergent circumstances, approval may be given for a reasonable suspicion test on the basis of a verbal report. - 3.
 In accordance with this written directive, a negative result is a condition of employment as a sworn officer and that a positive result will result in: a) upon final disciplinary action, the officer's termination from employment; b) inclusion of the officer's name in the central drug registry maintained by the Division of State Police; and c) the officer being permanently barred from future law enforcement employment in New Jersey. - 4.
 In accordance with this written directive, officers who refuse to submit to a drug test based on reasonable suspicion after being lawfully ordered to do so are subject to the same penalties as those officers who test positive for the illegal use of drugs.
-A sworn law enforcement officer who resigns or retires after receiving a lawful order to submit a urine specimen for drug testing and who does not provide the specimen shall be deemed to have refused to submit to the drug test. - D. Sworn Law Enforcement Officers: Random Drug Testing - 1.
-All sworn officers of the Milltown Police Department are eligible for random drug testing, regardless of rank and assignment. - 2.
-At least 10 percent of the total number of sworn officers within the Milltown Police Department shall be randomly tested each time. - 3.
-At a minimum, random drug testing shall be conducted at least twice every calendar year. - 4.
-A method of random selection has been established, which ensures that every probationary or sworn officer in the Milltown Police Department has an equal chance to be selected for a testing each and every time a selection takes place, regardless of rank, and regardless of the fact that one or more officers were randomly selected for testing at a prior selection process during the same calendar year. - 5.
-The selection process will be verified and documented in writing by the Chief of Police or internal affairs officer, and the report will be maintained in confidential files. - 6.
-A representative of the collective bargaining unit(s) is permitted to witness the selection process.
+A sworn law enforcement officer who resigns or retires after receiving a lawful order to submit a urine specimen for drug testing and who does not provide the specimen shall be deemed to have refused to submit to the drug test.

+D. Sworn Law Enforcement Officers: Random Drug Testing

+- 1. All sworn officers of the New Brunswick Police Department are eligible for random drug testing, regardless of rank and assignment. - 2.
+At least 20 percent of the total number of sworn officers within the New Brunswick Police Department shall be randomly tested each time.
+At a minimum, random drug testing shall be conducted at least twice every calendar year. - a.
+Additionally, at least 20 percent of the randomly selected officers shall be tested for anabolic steroids in accordance with guidelines determined by the State Toxicology Laboratory.
+The 20 percent to be tested for anabolic steroids will be selected from the original randomly selected officers beginning with the fifth (5th) randomly selected officer and progressing sequentially until 20 percent of the randomly selected officers is complete.
+The randomly selected list is not presented in alphabetical order.